 Next, dehydrate the leaves in the oven for about 40 minutes at 170°F (75°C).

-Once the leaves are completely dried and very crumbly, transfer to a bowl and use your hands to crumble them into flakes.
+Once the leaves are completely dried and very crumbly, transfer them to a bowl and use your hands to crumble them into flakes.

 Finally, combine with the toasted sesame seeds, sugar, salt, and chili powder if using.
 Mix using a spoon and transfer to a clean jar!